 Note: When the Covered Person purchases a brand-name product that has a generic equivalent available, he or she must pay the applicable brand Co-pay (or Deductible, if applicable) plus the difference in cost between the generic drug and the brand-name drug when the medical professional has not specified a brand-name drug or has not indicated that the brand-name drug is Medically Necessary.
-This difference is not applied to preferred brand-name products in the High Priced Generic strategy.
+This difference is not applied to preferred brand-name products in the High Priced Generic strategy or brand-name products on tier 1.